Los Angeles Brain Injury Lawyer

 • Diffuse axonal injury, the result of twisting and tearing nerve fibers

-Some types of secondary traumatic brain injury include:
+Some types of secondary brain injury include:

 • Hypoxia, insufficient oxygen to the brain